-Iris van Herpen the 34 years old Dutch fashion designer who is widely recognized as one of fashion’s
+Iris van Herpen the 34-year-old Dutch fashion designer who is widely recognized as one of fashion’s

 ~Van Herpen about describing her work